manoj-chavan-13/theta/README.md

 ### 🖥️ User-Friendly Interface
 Navigate easily through a clean and straightforward layout, ensuring a hassle-free experience.

-### 📥 Multiple Formats
+### 📥 High Formats
-Download videos in various formats and resolutions to suit your preferences.
-Enjoy flexibility in how you save content!
+Download videos in High formats and resolutions to suit your preferences.
+Enjoy high quality on save content!

 ### 🌍 Open Source
 Contribute and collaborate! **Theta** is open to contributions from anyone looking to enhance its functionality.
 Join the community and help us grow!